 I start by removing all of these screws to see what secrets we can reveal.
 I particularly like how the metal frame is actually made up of small sections.
 This is done to save on aluminum during the machining process.
 Otherwise, they would have to cut the frame out of one large sheet and waste all kinds of material and time during manufacturing.

 The next thing to learn is exactly how these speaker arrays work.
 And yes, I do believe that these may be standard speaker coils of some kind.
 There is a bunch of confusion on the internet about exactly how the LRAD works and that is why I wanted to create this article.
 If you haven’t read it HERE is the post about the LRAD sound and how it is produced.
-Unlike the misinformation be claimed by other websites, LRADs do not appear to produce any signals in the ultrasonic range.
+Unlike the misinformation being claimed by other websites, LRADs do not appear to produce any signals in the ultrasonic range.
 Their design appears to be optimized for soundwaves in the audible range.
 In fact, they may transmit audio most efficiently below 10,000 Hz.

 So it looks like LRAD models come in eight, six, four, two and single driver units.
 That large one sure would take a huge amount of audio power from a large audio amplifier.
 It will be interesting to learn more about these fascinating devices.

 The drivers are mounted via a metal X-shaped bracket in the rear.
-The entire tan housing seems to be made of fiberglass with metal reinforcements embedded into the resin.
+The entire tan housing is made of fiberglass with metal reinforcements embedded into the resin.
 These things appear to be really well designed.
 I must give credit to Woody Norris for being an amazing inventor.
 It just goes to show you how a good design can make an otherwise normal product into something spectacular.

 The second interesting item to look at is how the driver is mounted to the bottom of the speaker enclosure.
 There seems to be a spacer and vents on the sides.
 I assume this is to allow sound to escape through the rear and sides of the driver.
 We will have to look at that further once we get it removed.
 For now, let’s examine how sound is generated within the LRAD.